wmcbrine/PDCurses/dosvga/README.md

   (WIDE=Y is untested on the Borland compiler.)

 The font can be set via the environment variable PDC_FONT.
 The font must be in the PSF format, version 2.
-At present, the width must be 8 and the height cannot exceed 16; this restriction will eventually be lifted.

 Distribution Status